PeppeL-G/friendos/README.md

-# friendos
+# Friendos
-Android app that shows information about friends.
+An Android app that shows information about friends.
+Very good app!